Asset Accounts

 Table 5: Physical ecosystem extent account for coastal zone, 2025

-Interpretation: The coastal zone experienced net loss of 3.2 km² of mangroves and 0.8 km² of seagrass during 2025.
-Managed reductions (conversion to aquaculture ponds) exceeded managed expansion (restoration projects).
-Natural reductions from storm damage and coastal erosion also contributed to extent loss.
-Continental shelf waters showed no change in extent, as the accounting area boundary remained fixed.
+What does this tell you?
+The coastal zone lost 3.2 km² of mangroves and 0.8 km² of seagrass during 2025.
+Managed reductions (conversion to aquaculture ponds) exceeded managed expansion (restoration projects) -- meaning that deliberate human decisions drove more loss than restoration could offset.
+Natural reductions from storm damage and coastal erosion added to the deficit.
+Continental shelf waters showed no change in extent because the accounting area boundary remained fixed.

 Step 2: Ecosystem condition accounts